Those $1,200 Emergency Payments Are Arriving — And Debt Collectors May Be Eyeing Them

 But there is something the government could do to try to block the debt collectors.
 There's already a system to protect benefits such as Social Security.
 Those government payments are coded in a special way.

-"Banks automatically know not to let collectors grab that money," says the NCLC's Saunders."We are trying to get these stimulus payments coded in the exact same way because they are intended for food and basic necessities, just like Social Security payments."
+"Banks automatically know not to let collectors grab that money," says the NCLC's Saunders."We are trying to get these stimulus payments coded in the exact same way, because they are intended for food and basic necessities, just like Social Security payments."

 There's some bipartisan support for that.
 In the meantime, if you think debt collectors or payday lenders with access to your bank account might grab the money, advocates say you'll probably want to be vigilant about getting that money before they do.
-Or you could have the money sent to a different bank account, or a prepaid card if that becomes possible, the advocates say.
+Or you could have the money sent to a different bank account, or to a prepaid card if that becomes possible, the advocates say.

 There's something else to watch for beyond debt collection.
-Unless you get Social Security, if you didn't file tax returns in the past two years you won't get a payment sent to you automatically.
-And, if you did file a return, but got a check sent to you in the mail, you will get the payment much more quickly signing up with the IRS for direct deposit.
+Unless you get Social Security, if you didn't file tax returns in the past two years, you won't get a payment sent to you automatically.
+And if you did file a return but got a check sent to you in the mail, you will get the payment much more quickly by signing up with the IRS for direct deposit.

-The latest information on how to do that, along with how much money you should be expecting based on your income and whether you have children, is available at this IRS web page.
+The latest information on how to do that, along with how much money you should be expecting based on your income and whether you have children, is available at this IRS webpage.

 For people without a bank account who would like to open one, Saunders' nonprofit is telling people to go to joinbankon.org.
 That site has suggestions for ways to do that, even if you've had trouble with bank accounts in the past, so you can get your government payment more quickly.